 The EEPROM can not be programmed during a CPU write to the Flash memory.
 The software must check that the Flash programming is completed before initiating a new EEPROM write.
-Step 2 is only relevant if the software contains a boot loader allowing the CPU to program the Flash.
+Step 2 is only relevant if the software contains a Boot Loader allowing the CPU to program the Flash.
 If the Flash is never being updated by the CPU, step 2 can be omitted.
-See "Boot Loader Support - Read-While-Write Self-Programming" on page 266 for details about boot programming.
+See "Boot Loader Support - Read-While-Write Self-Programming" on page 241 for details about boot programming.

 Caution: An interrupt between step 5 and step 6 will make the write cycle fail, since the EEPROM Master Write Enable will time-out.
-If an interrupt routine accessing the EEPROM is interrupting another EEPROM access, the EEAR or EEDR register will be modified, causing the interrupted EEPROM access to fail.
-It is recommended to have the global interrupt flag cleared during the 4 last steps to avoid these problems.
+If an interrupt routine accessing the EEPROM is interrupting another EEPROM Access, the EEAR or EEDR reGister will be modified, causing the interrupted EEPROM Access to fail.
+It is recommended to have the global interrupt flag cleared during all the steps to avoid these problems.